Tasty Recipes for the Home Cook

 • Add the cornstarch, broth, and water mixture.
 Bring to a boil to thicken slightly.

 • Add chicken and bean sprouts.
-Reduce heat to a simmer until sprouts are tender and chicken is cooked through.
+Reduce heat to a simmer until the sprouts are tender and the chicken is cooked through.
 Salt and pepper to taste.

 • Assemble sandwiches.